-Pediatric elopement is a serious issue that can have tragic consequences.
+Pediatric elopement in hospitals is a serious issue that can have tragic consequences.
 Every year, thousands of children run away from hospitals without warning, putting themselves in danger.
 Parents and staff can use the following tips to create a safe environment for patients and keep them from running away.

 What is pediatric elopement?